3 Cup vs 5.5 Cup Rice Cooker

 Which size is best for first-time buyers?

 5.5 cup is the safer default.
-3 cup is the smarter pick when space and smaller batches clearly matter more.
+It handles more use cases.
+3 cup is smarter when space or smaller batches are your actual constraint.